PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer_error_test_issue_1.md

     if len(self.blocks) != len(other.blocks):
         return False

-    # canonicalize block order, using a tuple combining the type
+    # canonicalize block order, using the type name only
-    # name and then mgr_locs because there might be unconsolidated
-    # blocks (say, Categorical) which can only be distinguished by
-    # the iteration order
     def canonicalize(block):
-        return (block.dtype.name, block.mgr_locs.as_array.tolist())
+        return block.dtype.name

     self_blocks = sorted(self.blocks, key=canonicalize)
     other_blocks = sorted(other.blocks, key=canonicalize)
-    return np.all(
+    return all(
-        [block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)]
+        block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)
     )
 ```

-This replacement utilizes the `numpy.all` function to check if all elements in the boolean array returned by the `equals` method are `True`.
-This ensures that all the corresponding blocks in `self_blocks` and `other_blocks` are equal to each other.
+This change ensures that blocks with the same data will be correctly considered equal, regardless of their locations.

+Please let me know if you have any questions or concerns.